UA

 Doctrine and Strategic Impact

-Why Madyar matters not just as a successful unit commander, but as the architect of a shift from massed mechanised force to a war of cycles, sensors, data, cheap platforms and economic pressure.
+Why Madyar matters not merely as commander of a successful unit, but as architect of the war's transition from massed mechanized force to a war of cycles, sensors, data, cheap platforms, and economic pressure.

 ```

-detect → engage → record → confirm → count →
+detect → strike → record → confirm → count →

-train the model/operator → re-arm the unit → repeat faster
+train model/operator → re-equip unit → repeat faster

 ```

 This is not "more drones."
-This is a combat operating system with six levels of impact: tactical, operational, strategic, institutional, informational, economic.
+It is a combat operating system with six levels of impact: tactical, operational, strategic, institutional, informational, economic.

-Strike nodes that reduce combat capability, war budget, logistics, and Russia's ability to replace losses — not symbols.
+Instead of hitting symbols, hit nodes that reduce combat capability, war budget, logistics, and Russia's ability to reconstitute losses.

-The Guardian (May 2026) renders Madyar's logic directly: a strike on Red Square would be loud, but a strike on energy or peripheral military objects is more effective.
+The Guardian (May 2026) conveys Madyar's logic directly: a strike on Red Square would be loud, but strikes on energy infrastructure or military facilities on the periphery are more effective.

 1. Periphery over symbolic

-The target = a system node (exports, refining, repair logistics, air defence), not a parade square.
+Target = systemic node (export, refining, repair logistics, air defense), not parade square.

 2. Cheap precision vs. expensive systems